falldamagestudio/plastic-cloud-to-ucb/README.md

 # Bridge from Plastic Cloud to Unity Cloud Build

+Glue logic which enables Unity Cloud Build to build from Plastic Cloud repositories.
+This is accomplished by running some bridge repositories on a machine in the Azure cloud.

+Current state:
+	It works, but it does not replicate automatically.
+Replication needs to be triggered manually each time.

 Consists of two docker containers.

 1. Plastic server/client.
 This will replicate from repos in Plastic Cloud, and push to Git server.
 Originally based on https://github.com/kalmalyzer/plastic-docker image.